MilesDrabwell/Based-lmnh-plants/pipeline/README.md

 To run the all files in this folder, you need to also include your own `terraform.tfvars` and `.env` files.

 These hold private values used to connect to a database and AWS.
-Both files need these vales -
+Both files need these values -

 ```python
 AWS_ACCESS_KEY  = # AWS public key